wqian94/AuO/README.md

 By clicking the `Save` button, the user can upload the trimmed audio recording to the server, which should reply with a link to the saved audio clip.
 The user can retrieve this link from the dialog box that pops up when the saving has succeeded.
+Both of these behaviors can be changed by altering the server code as well as the callback handler.

+If the server URL has been omitted or set to null, then clicking the `Save` button will instead trigger a local file download by default, though this can also be altered by passing in a callback handler that receives the audio Blob.

 Users can choose the format in which AuO will save the audio recording by selecting the format from the dropdown menu next to the `Save` button.